 "I am surrounded by many talented young professionals in this industry, so to be selected as the winner of this award was a true honour that I really appreciated...The most valuable part of the prize by far was enrolment in the Young Professionals Management Training Programme (YPMTP) and sponsorship to attend the FIDIC conference in Dubai." - Emily Stevens, Senior Geotechnical Engineer with Opus (2014 Winner)

-The application deadline changes year by year, but typically is due around May.
 The judging process takes between 4-6 weeks and could include a physical interview for short-listed candidates.
-If you have any questions around the FLA, please contact Holly Morchat Stanko at email@example.com
+If you have any questions around the ELA, please contact Holly Morchat Stanko at email@example.com

 - Applications due - Wednesday 20 May 2020